hyperledger/fabric/docs/source/CONTRIBUTING.rst

               Fix [FAB-1234] added a check to ensure that when foobar(foo string) is called, that there is a non-empty string argument.

 Finally, be responsive.
-Don't let a change request fester with review comments such that it gets to a point that it requires a rebase.
+Don't let a pull request fester with review comments such that it gets to a point that it requires a rebase.
 It only further delays getting it merged and adds more work for you - to remediate the merge conflicts.